Image from Belfast Telegraph.

 He heckled the speakers, which we didn’t much mind, but as speaker after speaker came forward, and gave speeches he didn’t understand, but disagreed with anyway, he became more and more physically threatening.
 During one such confrontation, someone quietly fixed a ‘Bollocks to Brexit’ sticker on the back of his jacket.
 The last I saw of him, it was still there.

-The Leeds Isis Budget Hotel.
+The Leeds Ibis Budget Hotel.
 Your belt and shoelaces may be confiscated upon arrival.

 22nd March: Yesterday, members of the Senedd in Cardiff and the Parliament of Scotland vote to assume unilateral control of devolved powers currently wielded in Brussels after Brexit, to ensure that Westminster does not attempt to undermine Welsh or Scottish democracy.